maxnvdm/SDNTrafficClassification/README.md

+Important To Note:
+- All of the following scripts were executed inside a linux 16.04 VM running in virtual box

 Explanation of various files (further details can be found in the comments of  the files themselves):
 The Selenium traffic generation programs are vulatest.py, outlooktest.py and youtubetest.py.
 These are run on the docker container inside the SDN.